-In Ireland, the impact and fears regarding Brexit on the construction industry are being discussed on a regular basis.
-Not too long ago, essential aspects of the Irish BIM strategy were formulated in close collaboration with British companies and policy makers alike.
-This will surely continuate regardless of Brexit.
-That will, however, not be that smooth as before when trying to form potent consortia and tightly knit collaborations between Irish and British architectural, engineering and construction firms.
+In Ireland, the impact of Brexit on the construction industry is being discussed on a regular basis.
+Not too long ago, they formulated essentials of the Irish BIM strategy in close collaboration with British companies and policy makers.
+This will surely continue regardless of Brexit.
+It will, however, not be as smooth as before.
+Especially when trying to form potent consortia and tightly knit collaborations between Irish and British architectural, engineering and construction firms.
 Those are very likely to be impacted in a negative way.
 Also, new developments on e-procurement coming out of post-Brexit UK, might not be aligned to EU law anymore.
-The least Ireland can do is, no pun intended, create order within their own BIM strategy.
+The least Ireland can do is to create order within their own BIM strategy.
 And that’s precisely what’s going on at this very moment.
 They take no break either.
 From the start of the third quarter of 2019, BIM will be mandatory on all major projects.

 And there is more.
-Within Ireland, the continued (and by this time, rather aged) requirement by some agencies for drawings to be submitted in hardcopy form was recently discussed.
+Within Ireland, the continued (and by this time, rather aged) requirement by some agencies for drawings to be submitted in hard copy form was recently discussed.
 Suggested was a pilot study to be initiated to examine the use of digital submission.
-Patrick O’Donovan, Minister of State, is addressing all contractors present to come forward with ideas and proposals ‘and see what we can do, within reason’.
-Ireland is also well-aware of BIMcert , a European-wide project, funded by the EU’s Horizon 2020 research and innovation programme, aimed at providing a training and qualification scheme for the skills required to support the implementation of BIM across the construction supply chain.
+Patrick O’Donovan, Minister of State, is addressing all contractors present to come forward with ideas and proposals.
+“See what we can do, within reason”.
+Ireland is also well-aware of BIMcert , a European-wide project.
+As a funder, the EU’s Horizon 2020 research and innovation programme aims at providing a training and qualification scheme for the skills required to support the implementation of BIM across the construction supply chain.

 Mandate for CIF Construction 4.0